Frequently Asked Questions

 HOW DID THE THOMAS AND ELSIE DEELEY FOUNDATION COME INTO BEING?

-The Thomas and Elsie Deeley Foundation is currently administered by the Deeleys’ children, their spouses, and the Deeleys’ grandchildren.
+The Thomas and Elsie Deeley Foundation is administered by the Deeleys’ children, their spouses, and the Deeleys’ grandchildren.

 return to questions